 What causes interest rates to rise and fall?

-The Federal Reserve adjusts interest rates to either encourage or discourage economic activity.
-It does this by adjusting the federal funds rate, which is the rate that banks charge for short-term loans.
-This national rate is what affects interest rates and trickles down to impact other forms of credit like credit cards, mortgages, business checking accounts, etc.
+- On the second day of their meeting, the Federal Reserve proposes policy changes that either encourage or discourage economic activity.
+It does this by adjusting the federal funds rate, which is the rate that banks charge for short-term loans to other banks.

 What should I do when interest rates change?

-When interest rates are higher, it means that borrowing and the cost of debt are more expensive.
-For this reason, it makes sense for business owners to pay down existing debt and limit the amount they borrow.
-However, since rates are higher, it’s also a good idea to take advantage of high-yield business checking accounts.
+- When interest rates are higher, borrowing money is more expensive, so it makes sense for business owners to pay down existing debt, limit the amount they borrow, and take advantage of high-yield business checking accounts.

 How do business loan interest rates work?